Case Worker jobs at Leake and Watts Services Inc. - 84 jobs

 Forestdale Inc. is committed to providing an inclusive and welcoming environment for all members of our staff, participants, volunteers, subcontractors, and vendors.
 We do not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of our activities or operations.
 These activities include, but are not limited to, hiring and termination of staff, selection of volunteers and vendors, and provision of services.

-Forestdale is a NYC child welfare agency working to prevent child abuse/neglect through parenting, prevention, and foster care services, focusing on low-income and immigrant communities in NYC.
-Forestdale operates out of three offices to better serve the families of Brooklyn and Queens.
-We help thousands of families work through complex trauma, parents raise the next amazing generation of children, and youth successfully launch into adulthood.
-Forestdale's mission is “to ensure that children and families have the fundamental assets they need to thrive and live independently.”
+Forestdale (FD) is a NYC child welfare agency working to prevent child abuse/neglect through parenting, prevention, and foster care (FC) services, focusing on low-income and immigrant communities in Queens & Brooklyn.
+We help thousands of families work through acute & complex trauma, parents raise the next amazing generation of children, and youth successfully launch into adulthood.
+FD's mission is “to ensure that children and families have the fundamental assets they need to thrive and live independently.”

 Job Summary: